archana-rg/ml-practical-apps/classifiers_perf/README.md

 ![alt text](images/tuned_roc.png)

 #### Other Considerations
 Tried Polynomial features of degree 2 of the top features identified prior to fit with DecisionTree, the results were only slightly improved.
-It was not worth the really long runtime.
+It was not worth the really long runtime(from 31 for degree 1 to 118 for degree 2).

 ![alt text](images/poly_roc.png)